Every Breath Is Mine To Take

 Anarchy stared.
 “What?

-Kato turned to look at Sethfire instead of replying, so Anarchy followed suit: Sethfire pursed his lips thoughtfully and glanced apprehensively around the curtain, then turned back around to raise and lower a single shoulder at Anarchy.
+Kato continued to look at Sethfire instead of replying, so Anarchy followed suit: Sethfire pursed his lips thoughtfully and glanced apprehensively around the curtain, then turned back around to raise and lower a single shoulder at Anarchy.

-“I don’t know if ‘breaking you out’ is necessary...I wouldn’t normally encourage leaving against medical advice...I am assuming you have no insurance and no billing address, though.”
+“I don’t know if ‘breaking you out’ is necessary.
+I would not encourage leaving against medical advice...I am assuming you have no insurance and no billing address, however.”
 He tucked his tongue to his cheek; his glasses reflected the light and made his gaze unreadable.
 “I could give them my information, I suppose—”

 “Oh, fuck that, he used a fake name!”
-Kato said, rolling his eyes, at the same time Anarchy threw out an instantaneous “What, no, don’t do that for me!”
-Already blindsided by that concept, he nearly missed what Athena cheerfully pitched in next, bouncing on the balls of her feet:
+Kato said, rolling his eyes, at the same time Anarchy threw out an instantaneous: “What, no, don’t do that for me!”

 “Yeah, fuck the rules, Seth, c’mon!
 Let’s spring him outta this place and get him back to the apartment.”